πŸ” Focus indication

 Solution

 Flutter does not render a visible focus ring by default on mobile targets.
-These get created by the operating system itself/ You must implement focus indication explicitly if the default indicator of the operating system is not sufficient or disabled.
+These are created by the operating system itself.
+You must implement focus indication explicitly when the operating system’s default indicator is not sufficient or is disabled.
 There are two common approaches.

 Create a stateful wrapper that attaches a FocusNode to the child widget and rebuilds when focus changes.
 When focusNode.hasFocus is true, overlay a coloured border on top of the widget using Positioned.fill.